The first Tuesday of each month Sooners Illustrated is going to examine the recruiting situation for Oklahoma's defensive positions.

 Favorite: Rowlett (Texas) High's Cedric Johnson.
-The offer was made official this summer and has certainly made things a lot more interesting for Johnson.
+The offer was made official last week and has certainly made things a lot more interesting for Johnson.
 Has been on the radar for OU for a while, including a spring practice visit.
 One more trip to campus might lock this one up.

 Next in line: Lufkin (Texas) High's D.J.
 Williams.
 Earlier this summer Williams appeared to be the sure thing.
 He's not anymore.
 With schools like Miami (Fla.) and Missouri, among others, showing huge interest, this is going to be a tougher battle than first anticipated.
 He still hasn't seen the campus.